toxicity188/BetterHud/.github/ISSUE_TEMPLATE/feature_request.md

 - Hybrid bukkit such as Arclight
 - Very legacy version such as 1.16.5 or lower
 - Bedrock platform
-- A function can cause some siginificant performance issue.
+- A function can cause some significant performance issue.
 - Your personal issue
 - A function that impossible to implement in server-side such as 144 fps hud.
+- Inaccurate explanation.